-Applicant (or applicant's parent/guardian) must be a member in good standing.
+Applicant (or applicant's immediate family member) must be a member in good standing.

-Applicant must be a current high school senior.
+Applicant must be a current high school senior aged 14 or older.

-Applicant must be able to provide a written letter of acceptance to an university, college, or vocational school.
+Applicant must be able to provide a written letter of acceptance to a university, college, or vocational school.

 Before you start, make sure you have the following documents saved on your computer.
 You will be required to upload them to complete the application!

 You cannot save your application and go back at a later time, so make sure you have all the necessary information before you start!

 Please choose one of the three questions below for your essay.
 Be sure to follow the essay guidelines outlined in the Scholarship Application Guideline page.

 Local high school seniors must apply online by Friday, March 31st, 2023 at 11:59pm.

 If you have any questions, please email Shana Scott at firstname.lastname@example.org.